Nider001/Borderlands-2-rebalance-mod/README.md

 # Borderlands-2-rebalance-mod
-A comprehensive balance overhaul that is focused on mixing between Ultimate Vault Hunter and Normal modes with many extra changes for refreshing experience
+A comprehensive balance overhaul that is focused on combining Ultimate Vault Hunter and Normal modes with many extra changes for refreshing experience

 Download link: